kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 This mindset matters more than the persistence framework itself.

-## Virtual Threads Can Make Bad Database Patterns Fail Faster
+## Virtual Threads Can Make Bad Database Patterns Fail Faster { #virtual-threads-bad-patterns }

 Because virtual threads make concurrency cheap, teams can accidentally parallelize inefficient patterns.
 Launching one virtual thread per item does